 The town is served by several independent special districts, each with an independent elected board with its own taxing authority.
-These include the Fort Myers Beach Library District, the Fort Myers Beach Fire Control District, and the Fort Myers Beach

-Mosquito Control District.
+These include the Fort Myers Beach Library District, the Fort Myers Beach Fire Control District, and the Fort Myers Beach Mosquito Control District.
 Solid waste collection is contracted out by Lee County to a private firm.
 Sanitary sewer is provided directly by Lee County.
+Drinking water is provided by a private firm that operates under the authority of the Florida Public Service Commission.
 Police protection is provided by the Lee County Sheriff.
-Lee County issues building permits in accordance with an interlocal agreement.
+Lee County DOT has agreed to maintains roads and drainage as requested (using a pre-determined fee schedule), and Lee County administers zoning and issues building permits in accordance with an interlocal agreement.
 Animal control is also contracted out.